Maesiu-Codes/Fondue-Ultras/README.md

 # Fondue-Ultras

-This is the first website dedicated exclusively to swiss fondue, the best way to eat the best cheese in the world.
+This is the first website dedicated exclusively to swiss fondue.
+Fondue: the best way to eat the best cheese in the world.